steveschnepp/blog.pwkf.org/_posts/2025-10-19-kartu-sama.md

 ## Gameplay

-A game can be played for points or by counting the number of rounds won.
+A game can be played by counting the accumlated points or by simply counting the number of rounds won.
-It can be played with or without Jokers.
-The rules are the same, but Jokers have specific effects.

 ### Start of Turn